priya-gitTest/Python-Packaging-with-Pixi/episodes/project_publishing.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Learn the usage for tools like Twine and build
+- Learn the usage for tools like build and twine
 - How to upload the Python Package to repositories like TestPyPi
 - How to use the uploaded package.